Waizul/next-starter/README.md

-Welcome to my github repository.# novart-nextjs
+Welcome to my github repository.